For security reasons, avoid setting up WordPress sites with the user name “admin”.

 Click on your WP database.

-Note: If you have multiple databases set up on your domain, make sure you choose the correct one …
+Note: If you have multiple databases set up on your domain, make sure that you choose the right one …

 phpMyAdmin databases

-Don’t worry about the complicated screen.
+Don’t panic when you see the complicated screen.

 Click on wp_users …

-Type in the new username and click outside the edit box to update the field with your new username …
+Type in the new username and click outside the edit box to update the field with the new user name …

-Select a new name to display publicly from the drop-down menu …
+Select a new name to display publicly from the dropdown menu …

-Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop down menu …
+Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop-down menu …

 Click Update Profile to save your new settings …